Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum hardware demonstrations

 \textbf{Circuit 4: }

 We next move to Fig. \ref{fig:hardware-runs}(d), where we consider a Wheatstone bridge-like electrical circuit.
-Even though we assign different edge weights, we still find the gate count significant.
+Even though we assign edge weights non-uniformly, we still find the gate count to be significant.
 We begin with $3602$ one- and $226$ two-qubit gates, and after our resource reduction pipeline, we end up with $95$ one-qubit ($\{RX,\ RY,\ RZ\}$) and $28 (RZZ)$ two-qubit gates.
-We executed the tasks on IonQ Forte-1 quantum device.
-We obtained an average PFD of $10.98$ percent for the effective resistance with $5$ repeats and $3984$ shots. \\
+We executed the tasks on IonQ Forte-1, and obtained an average PFD of $10.98$ percent with $5$ repeats and $3984$ shots. \\